kylantis/fusion-ui/README.md

 - Run `npm run build` to build all assets
 - Run `npm run start-server`
 - Visit `localhost:8090/components/<component_name>` to render a component (each compiled component is stored in `dist/components/<component_name>` folder)
+- Your component pack is available as a jar file - `build/jar/fusion-ui.jar`, this jar file should be added to your kylantis application

 ### Contact
 Feel free to drop us a line - web_engineering@kylantis.com